 Children need several servings of each food group to meet nutrient needs and energy requirements for normal growth and development.

-This chart only gives you a serving size to start with, based on age.
+This chart only gives you a serving size to start with.
+Again, this is not a prescribed amount to eat.

 Most of us don’t carry measuring cups and spoons around with us, making a misjudgement on serving sizes easy.